 AQUIFER.--This entry designates by name (if a name exists) and geologic age the aquifer(s) open to the well.

-WELL CHARACTERISTICS.--This entry describes the well in terms of depth, diameter, casing depth and/or screened interval, method of construction, use, and additional information such as casing breaks, collapsed screen, and other changes since construction.
+WELL CHARACTERISTICS.--This entry describes the well in terms of method of construction, use, diameter, depth and additional information such as casing breaks, collapsed screen, and other changes since construction.